openxla/stablehlo/README.md

    Passed: 137 (100.00%)
    ```

    This runs all the tests in `stablehlo/tests/`.
+You can change the target
+   to build or test specific parts of the project.

 ## Python